yomidevs/yomitan/README.md

 Information on how to setup and build the codebase can be found [here](./CONTRIBUTING.md#setup).

 If you want to add or improve support for a language, read the documentation on [language features](./docs/development/language-features.md).

+Feel free to join us on the [Manabi Discord](https://discord.gg/gvxzS93C3w).

 Feel free to join us on the [Manabitan Discord](https://discord.gg/YkQrXW6TXF).